-Sue: Is there anything I should know about this one before we begin?
+Sue: Is there anything I should know before we start?

-Me: Only that this story was the first one to be released on video cassette by the BBC.
+Me: Only that this story was the first one released on video.

-Me: Well, fans who attended the very first official Doctor Who convention at Longleat in 1983 were asked to suggest which story they’d like to see released first.
+Me: Well, fans who attended the official Doctor Who convention at Longleat in 1983 were asked to suggest which story they’d like to see released first.
 And this one won.

 Sue: So it must be a good one, then.

-Sue: It’s a bloody good job it isn’t 1983 now or our relationship would be in serious trouble.
+Sue: It’s a good job it isn’t 1983 today, Neil, or our relationship would be in serious trouble.

-Sue: So what are the Cybermen revenging against?
+Sue: So what are the Cybermen revenging against, exactly?
 Is it revenge for what the Doctor did to them the last time they met?
-It seems like a long time ago.
-I can’t remember what happened so I hope it’s not important.
+I don’t remember what happened then, so I hope it isn’t important.

-The episode begins with the Doctor, Harry and Sarah floating through space, superimposed over the Nerva Beacon from The Ark in Space.
+The episode begins with the Doctor, Harry and Sarah floating in space.

-Sue: Oh, it’s that inflatable beach toy again.
+Sue: It’s the inflatable beach toy again.
 At least they got their money’s worth out of it.

-Safely back on Nerva, Harry attempts to keep the Time Lord’s Time Ring as a souvenir but it disappears before he can pocket it.
+Once he’s safely back on the Nerva Beacon (aka the Ark), Harry tries to keep the Time Ring as a souvenir, but it disappears before he can pocket it.